Compare Business Use Car Insurance

 - What does Business Car Insurance cover?

 Business car insurance is like regular car insurance, except it also covers certain aspects of work-related driving.
-Specifically, business car insurance can cover your privately-owned car when you drive to visit clients, travel between different work locations and make sales calls.
-You can even cover someone else to drive your car for your business.
+Specifically, business car insurance can cover a privately-owned car when it's driven to visit clients, travel between different work locations and make sales calls.
+It can even cover someone else (like a co-worker) to drive a car for business purposes.

-Business car insurance is not for company-owned cars (they should be covered by commercial vehicle insurance).
+Business car insurance is for privately-owned cars, not for company-owned cars (they should be covered by commercial vehicle insurance).

 How to add business insurance on car

-To cover your car for business usage, you need to alert your existing insurer as to the change or you can make the distinction when you renew or take out a new policy if you expect you'll start driving for work in the near future.
+To cover a car for business usage, alert your existing insurer as to the change or make the distinction at renewal or when taking out a new policy if you expect you'll start driving for work in the near future.
 You need to be insured for business driving before you start clocking miles for work—or else you won't be covered.

-When filling out an application online, you can indicate that you want cover for business usage when answering the question, "What will you use the car for?"
+When filling out an application for car insurance online, you can indicate that you want cover for business usage when answering the question, "What will you use the car for?"
 There are usually 6 options to choose from.
 (In the next section we'll define what these different business options mean.)

 Car Insurance Classes of Use